Amends

 "Amends" is episode ten of season three of the television show Buffy the Vampire Slayer.
 It was written and directed by series creator Joss Whedon.
-Advertised as a Christmas episode, it was first broadcast on December 15, 1998.
+Advertised as a Christmas episode, it was first broadcast on The WB on December 15, 1998.

+Angel is so remorseful over his past and more recent deeds, and is so tormented by ghosts, that he wishes to make amends, even if it means dying.
+Willow makes (seductive) amends to Oz, and they get back together; Buffy makes amends to Faith for their mutual antagonism by inviting her to Christmas Eve dinner.

 Plot

 It is Christmas in Sunnydale and Angel is haunted with dreams of the people he murdered over the years as Angelus.
 Visions of his past victims, including Jenny Calendar, appear to him.
 When Buffy starts getting dragged into his memory-nightmares, experiencing Angel's dreams also, they realize something unnatural is happening.
 Angel's visions develop and try to get him to kill Buffy, saying that he will be released from the pain if he does so.
 Angel cannot bring himself to do this, so instead he opts to kill himself by standing on a hill and waiting for the sun to come up.

 Buffy and Giles figure out that the First Evil has been driving Angel insane.
-Buffy finds the Bringers and pummels them.
+Buffy finds the Bringers of Death and pummels them.
 After the First appears to her, informing her that she cannot possibly fight it, and that Angel is about to be destroyed by the dawn's light, she runs to his mansion to stop him.
+Buffy, who invited Faith to Christmas Eve dinner and then asked her to guard Joyce, consults Giles and then realizes she knows where to find the Bringers in their underground lair.

+Meanwhile, Oz tells Willow that he is willing to give their relationship another chance, while Cordelia is not as forgiving and resumes her previously hostile ways towards the Scooby gang.
+Oz goes to Willow's house to watch videos, only to find her dressed seductively and playing Barry White's music, intending to sleep with him.
+Oz appreciates the gesture, but explains to Willow that he wants their first time to be special and that she has nothing to prove.

-Buffy, who invited and ordered Faith to watch Joyce, finds Angel atop the hill behind the mansion, awaiting sunrise.
-However, the heatwave from which Sunnydale has been suffering abruptly ends and the first flakes of snow start to fall, which Angel takes as a sign he was brought back for a purpose.
+Buffy finds Angel atop the hill behind the mansion, awaiting sunrise.
+The heatwave from which Sunnydale has been suffering abruptly ends and the first flakes of snow start to fall, which Angel takes as a sign he was brought back for a purpose.
 With the weather report saying the sun should not be expected to be seen at all that day, Buffy and Angel take a walk through the town.

-Meanwhile, Oz tells Willow that he is willing to give their relationship another chance while Cordelia is not as forgiving and resumes her previously hostile ways towards the Scooby gang.
-Oz goes to Willow's house to watch videos only to find her dressed up and playing Barry White's music, intending to sleep with him.
-Oz appreciates the gesture, but explains to Willow that he wants their first time to be special rather than just a way for her to try to make things up to him.